Rugby

 National Rugby League standings – updated after regular season

-With the regular season complete, here’s how the NRL ladder is looking as ahead of week two of the playoffs:
+With the regular season complete, here’s how the NRL ladder is looking as ahead of week four of the playoffs:

 With the top eight set, nine teams saw their seasons end, while the remaining eight headed into the post-season.
-Already, four teams have been eliminated, with the Canberra Raiders and Cronulla Sharks losing in week one, and the Sydney Roosters and Newcastle Knights joining them in week two.
-This week, the winners of the semi-finals will face the winners of the qualifying finals, with the losers going home, and the winners moving through to the Grand Final next week.
+Now, six teams have been eliminated, with the Canberra Raiders and Cronulla Sharks losing in week one, the Sydney Roosters and Newcastle Knights joining them in week two, and now the New Zealand Warriors and Melbourne Storm exiting.
+All that leaves are the Brisbane Broncos and Penrith Panthers–one of which will go home empty handed this Sunday, the other will be crowned NRL champions.

 Understanding the NRL ladder